 Q: Austin has proudly maintained its status as the nation’s leading No Kill city for a long time now.
 Why isn’t “business as usual” good enough?

 A: The world of animal sheltering has fundamentally changed since the days when APA! began the fight to turn Austin into a No Kill city, in large part because of the early example set by Austin.
-And Austin has changed too.
-Since 2011, the budget for AAC has increased by $10 million while intake has remained steadily the same and now historically low during the COVID-19 pandemic.
+In fact, since 2011, the budget for AAC has increased by $10 million while intake has remained steadily the same.

 Meanwhile, APA! has become a thought leader in animal sheltering.
 APA! is now working to help the people who love their pets and are struggling to keep them.
-As hundreds of other cities across the U.S. enthusiastically adopt the new HASS model for how municipal animal services will operate in the future, its benefits are passing our city by.
-The current terms of our agreement, which once supported the innovative thinking and effective changemaking of APA! in 2011, are now holding us back and preventing our community from the full benefit of our work.
-As difficult as it would be to leave our home at Town Lake, we are confident we can be of greater assistance to Austin’s pets and people free from these restrictions.
+We don’t own the first communication with people in need, that lives with the city programs.
+As other cities across the U.S. enthusiastically adopt the new Human Animal Support Services (HASS) model for how municipal animal services will operate in the future, its benefits for the people of Austin are passing us by.
+The current terms of our agreement, which once supported the innovative thinking and effective changemaking of APA!, are now holding us back and denying our own community the full benefit of our work.
+As difficult as it would be to leave our space at Town Lake, we are confident we can be of greater assistance to the City of Austin’s pets and people in a new location, free from these restrictions.

 Q: If the Town Lake facility is so expensive to maintain in its current state, why haven’t we built a new facility there yet?